Topological phase diagrams of in-plane field polarized Kitaev magnets

 We illustrate these ideas with three proposed parametrizations of $\alpha$-RuCl$_3$ in the literature, $( J , K , \Gamma , \Gamma' ) = (-1,-8,4,-1) $ \cite{PhysRevB.93.155143}, $(-1.5, -40, 5.3, -0.9)$ \cite{PhysRevB.97.134424}, and $(0, -6.8 , 9.5 , 0)$ \cite{PhysRevLett.118.107203}, where energies are given in units of meV.
 For $\mathbf{h} \parallel a$, these parametrizations are located in the $\nu=+1$, $-1$, and $0$ regimes, respectively, so we label them by $p$, $n$, and $z$, see Fig.~\ref{figure:parameter}.
 For each of them, we calculate $\kappa_{xy}$ as a function of $T$ at several values of $h$, see Fig.~\ref{figure:hall}.
-We find that $\kappa_{xy}$ is negative (positive) for $p$ ($n$) as expected, while $\kappa_{xy}$ for $z$ is one order of magnitude smaller.
-If we assume that the measured $\kappa_{xy} > 0$ in the field induced phase under $\mathbf{h} \parallel - a$ in $\alpha$-RuCl$_3$ \cite{science.aay5551} is indeed determined by a dominant magnon contribution, then $p$ appears to be a more promising candidate parametrization.
-We also list three criteria that are conducive for a large magnon thermal Hall effect, which help us to understand the difference in $\kappa_{xy}$ for the three parametrizations, as follows. (i) The bands are topological, i.e., they carry finite Chern numbers. (ii) The excitation gap should not be too large, so that the lower band is thermally populated at low temperatures. (iii) The band gap should not be too small, so that the population of the upper band remains negligible over an extended temperature range.
-For instance, at the respective lowest fields, the excitation gaps of $p$, $n$, and $z$ are $0.16$, $0.19$, and $0.10$, while the band gaps are $0.07$, $0.25$, and $0.33$, in units of $\lvert K \rvert S$. $n$ and $p$ fulfill (i) and are comparable in (ii), but $n$ does better than $p$ in (iii), so $n$ yields a larger $\kappa_{xy}$.
-On the other hand, $z$ does better than $p$ and $n$ in (ii) and (iii), but it fails in (i), so its $\kappa_{xy}$ is small.
+We find that $\kappa_{xy}$ is negative (positive) for $p$ ($n$) as expected, while $\kappa_{xy}$ for $z$ is several times smaller.
+If we assume that the measured $\kappa_{xy} > 0$ in the field-induced phase under $\mathbf{h} \parallel - a$ in $\alpha$-RuCl$_3$ \cite{science.aay5551} is indeed determined by a dominant magnon contribution, then $p$ appears to be a more promising candidate parametrization.
+We also list three criteria that are conducive for a large magnon thermal Hall effect, which help us to understand the difference in $\kappa_{xy}$ between the three parametrizations, as follows. (i) The bands are topological. (ii) The excitation gap is not too large, so that the lower band is thermally populated at low temperatures. (iii) The band gap is not too small, so that the population of the upper band remains negligible over an extended temperature range.
+For instance, at the respective lowest fields, the excitation gaps of $p$, $n$, and $z$ are $0.16$, $0.19$, and $0.24$, while the band gaps are $0.07$, $0.25$, and $0.78$, in units of $\lvert K \rvert S$. $n$ and $p$ fulfill (i) and are comparable in (ii), but $n$ does better than $p$ in (iii), so $n$ yields a larger $\kappa_{xy}$.
+On the other hand, $z$ is comparable to $p$ and $n$ in (ii) and does better in (iii), but $z$ fails (i), so its $\kappa_{xy}$ is small.
 As $h$ increases, the excitation gap becomes larger and $\kappa_{xy}$ decreases.